CompuCell3D/CompuCell3DDevelopersManual/docs/developing_simple_volume_tracker_plugin.rst

 3) Since ``newCell`` is the cell that overwrites another cell - it is the cell whose volume increases.
 By analogy, oldCell is the one that is overwritten, hence loses one pixel.

 4) the else portion of the code handles situation where we are dealing with Medium.
-MEdium is representd in CC3D as a NUll pointer and hence we need to handle it as such
+Medium is representd in CC3D as a ``null`` pointer and hence we need to handle it as such

+After we compile this plugins (see materials on how to compile CC3D on your platform) we use it in our simulation:

 .. |svp_001| image:: images/simple_volume_tracker_001.png